lcolosi/WaveClimatology/README.md

 # Source Code for

 Colosi, Luke V, Sarah T Gille, and Ana B Villas Bôas.
-The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing.Journal of Geophysical Research: Oceans, in finalization stage.
+The seasonal cycle of significant waveheight in the ocean: Local vs remote forcing.
+Journal of Geophysical Research: Oceans, in finalization stage.

 # Abstract